Survivor Series (1997): Storylines

 Survivor Series consisted of professional wrestling matches involving wrestlers from pre-existing feuds and storylines that played out on Raw is War — WWF's primary television program.
-Wrestlers portrayed a hero or a villain as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

-The Storyline feud between Bret Hart and Shawn Michaels began after Michaels became the number one contender to the WWF Championship by defeating The Undertaker in the first Hell in a Cell match at Badd Blood: In Your House.
+The storyline feud between Bret Hart and Shawn Michaels began after Michaels became the number one contender to the WWF Championship by defeating The Undertaker in the first Hell in a Cell match at Badd Blood: In Your House.
 On the following night's episode of Raw is War, while Michaels, alongside his friend Hunter Hearst Helmsley were blurting out insults to Vince McMahon by the announce table, Hart, alongside members of The Hart Foundation, appeared with Hart calling Michaels nothing more than a degenerate before challenging Triple H to a match later that night.
-Hart later lost to Helmsley by countout after Michaels hit him with Sweet Chin Music while he was blocking an attack by Helmsley's bodyguard Chyna.
+Hart later lost to Helmsley by countout after Michaels hit him with Sweet Chin Music while Hart was arguing with Helmsley's bodyguard Chyna.

-Immediately after the Steve Austin vs. Owen Hart match and before the Bret Hart vs. Shawn Michaels match, a video package was aired featuring promos from Ahmed Johnson, The Undertaker, Bret Hart, Faarooq, Steve Austin and Shawn Michaels discussing their athletic backgrounds and injuries suffered, ending with Bret Hart saying "Try lacing my boots," and finally with the first use of the "WWF Attitude" scratch logo displayed on the screen.
+Immediately after the Steve Austin vs. Owen Hart match and before the Bret Hart vs. Shawn Michaels match, a video package was aired featuring promos from Ahmed Johnson, The Undertaker, Bret Hart, Faarooq, Steve Austin and Shawn Michaels discussing their real-life athletic backgrounds and injuries suffered, ending with Bret Hart saying "Try lacing my boots", and finally with the first use of the "WWF Attitude" scratch logo displayed on the screen.
 In later re-airings of the video package, Hart's tagline was replaced by Austin (also saying "Try lacing my boots").

 In the main event, Shawn Michaels defeated Bret Hart at 19:58 and became the new WWF Champion, after Michaels locked Hart into the sharpshooter.
-Even though Hart had not submitted, Michaels was declared the winner, as Earl Hebner, on direct orders from McMahon, called for the bell.
+Even though Hart had not submitted, Michaels was declared the winner, as Earl Hebner, on direct orders from Vince McMahon, called for the bell.